dziduchm/basic-ai-reasoning-agent-with-local-llm/README.markdown

 ## Acknowledgements

-- Built with guidance from xAI’s Grok, showcasing advanced AI development expertise.
+- Built with assistance from xAI’s Grok, showcasing advanced AI development expertise.
 - Inspired by the LangChain and LangGraph communities for their innovative tools.
 - Thanks to the Ollama project for enabling local LLM deployment.

 ## Contact

-For questions or collaboration, reach out to [mr_dzi](https://github.com/dziduchm) via GitHub or email at [your-email@example.com](mailto:your-email@example.com).
+For questions or collaboration, reach out to [mr_dzi](https://github.com/dziduchm) via GitHub or X.com [@MarcinDziduch](https://x.com/MarcinDziduch).

 ---